flamit/rPPG_CNN/README.md

 ```bash
 pip install -r requirements.txt
 ```
+Furthermore, please install an appropriate version of PyTorch by choosing your system config from the official webpage [here.](https://pytorch.org/)

 # Supported models:
 Currently, the following models can be trained in the rPPG framework:
 1. "resnet" for a resnet of depth 50.